StarGate01/chrzwatch-firmware/README.md

 $ nrfjprog -f nrf52 ...
 ```

 The **PlatformIO IDE** is set up to use OpenOCD via some hardware adapter (default: CMSIS-DAP) to program the chip.
 This can be changed in the `platformio.ini` file.
+For the watch, use the `i6hrc` configuration.

+#### Debugging

+The PlatformIO IDE is able to use either a *CMSIS-DAP* or *J-Link* adapter for interactive debugging.
+The `i6hrc_debug` and `nrf52_dk_debug` configurations provide debugging support.
+Do note that the watchdog timer might kill your debugging session.

 #### Troubleshooting